hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step9-support-functions.md

 `kubectl describe at at-sample`{{execute T1}}

 The description is also reporting `RUNNING`.
 However, even though the phase status is changing it never fully gets to `DONE`.
-This is because the controller isn't watching pods yet.
+This is because the controller isn't watching Pods yet.
 Also, notice at the end the Events reports `<none>`.
+There has also been a little Pod activity, but it's not quite right.

+`kubectl get pods`{{execute}}

-You will work these items next.
+You will work on implementing these features next.